 Do a safety check

 In addition, you should always do a safety check when you pick up the car.
 This is the case even if you hire the vehicle from a good company.
 In most countries, you are responsible for making sure that what you are driving is roadworthy.
-Just like you would with your own car you should examine the tyres for bald spots, check that the seatbelts are working, and test the brakes.
+Just like you would with your own car you should examine the tires for bald spots, check that the seat-belts are working, and test the brakes.
 If you hire a child car seat, make sure that it is secured properly.

 When you are driving in a strange environment the fewer distractions you have to cope with the easier it is to stay safe.
 To help you with this it is always worth using some sort of GPS system.
 However, bear in mind that in some parts of the world the mapping is not yet comprehensive.
 As a result, it is worth having a paper map to use as a backup.